Available for Joint Venture

-Ownership: The property consists of unpatented mining claims and 5,000 acres of fee land, in total about 5,800 acres (2,347 hectares).
+The property consists of unpatented mining claims administered by the BLM and owned 100% by Renaissance.
+Also, Renaissance leases 5,000 acres of fee land.

 The possibility that porphyry copper-style mineralization occurs at depth is suggested by the strength of the illitic alteration, in combination with a crude district-wide zonation that includes a central copper-rich zone, an intermediate base metal-rich zone, and a peripheral silver-rich zone.
 In plan view, only a portion of the concentric zoning pattern has been tested by drilling and a number of vein and porphyry targets exist at depth.